tdrAndrei/Quizzz/README.md

 ## Description of project
 This is _Quizzzz!_, a fast-paced educational quiz game geared towards raising awareness about energy usage.
+This project is powered by the [Spring](https://spring.io/) library for the database and API functionality and the [javaFX](https://openjfx.io/) library for an interactive user interface.
 ## Group members

 | Profile Picture | Name | Email |